twashing/bkell/README.md

                    :doc "The journal belonging to the entry"}]}
 ```
 - ensure that :account-counterweight is in the input structure of entry-balanced?
+- ** bkell shell's state is always in-memory; should spit out to an external datomic DB
 - put data contraints in as Datomic Transaction Queries (http://docs.datomic.com/database-functions.html)
   - don't add duplicate accounts (solely within a given group)
 - for function constraints, evaluate typed.clojure vs. schema